oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 ## Task 2: Create REST Services for the OCI Functions

-This task involves creating REST service which will be used by ODA to connect to OCI Functions.
-The REST Service will be created for the ODA created in Task 1.
+This task involves creating REST service which will be used by ODA to connect to OCI Generative AI Agent service.

 1. Download the two REST Service Configurations